MadMaxWP/mediawiki-abusefilter/docs/source/index.rst

 mediawiki-abusefilter
 =====================

-mediawiki-abusefilter is a Python client for working with MediaWiki AbuseFilters.
-It provides a straightforward way to find, create, edit, and review filters from Python.
+mediawiki-abusefilter is a small Python client for creating and modifying MediaWiki AbuseFilters on MediaWiki sites.
+MediaWiki does not provide an API for creating or modifying AbuseFilters, so this package provides an unofficial interface for managing filters programmatically.

 .. toctree::
    :maxdepth: 2